ideasonpurpose/ansible-playbooks/README.md

 #### Controller Setup

 The controller is the computer the playbooks are run from (eg. *your* computer).
-This should be every step necessary to set up a clean Mavericks system to run the playbooks.
+This should be every step necessary to set up a clean macOS system to run the playbooks.
 This should only need to be done once.

 1. Install **Command Line Tools for Xcode** by running `xcode-select --install` in **Terminal**
 2. Install [Homebrew][]